 • Industrial engineers address manufacturing efficiency and energy reduction.

 Energy systems are also a significant focus of the grand challenges of engineering, and this minor will help our students address these issues in their engineering careers.

 The goal of the minor in energy systems is to provide ISU engineering students with focused educational opportunities in the broad area of energy systems.
 Successful energy systems minor students will understand broad energy perspectives, the language of energy systems, and the economic, environmental, and policy issues related to energy in the two required courses (six credits) for the minor (Econ 380 and EE 351 OR ME 433).
 Note that credit for both EE 351 and ME 433 is no longer accepted.
 The remaining nine credits in the minor can be selected from a list of approved engineering courses related to energy systems to give students the opportunity to extend their knowledge.

 The Energy Systems minor is administered by the mechanical engineering department and is open to all undergraduates in the College of Engineering.
 The minor may be earned by completing 15 credits from the following course list.
+The minor must include at least 9 credits that are not used to meet any other department, college, or university requirement.
 A complete list of approved elective courses can be found below.

 |ECON 380||Energy, Environmental and Resource Economics||3|